International Energy Agency: Membership

-The 31 member countries and 11 association countries of the IEA represent 75% of global energy demand.
+The 31 member countries and 13 association countries of the IEA represent 75% of global energy demand.

 Member countries

 Only OECD member states may join the IEA.
-Member are required to maintain total oil stock levels equivalent to at least 90 days of the previous year's net imports.
+Members are required to maintain total oil stock levels equivalent to at least 90 days of the previous year's net imports.
 Member countries commit to respond to significant oil disruptions through a collective action to allow more crude oil to enter the global market.

 Accession countries

 Accession countries are those going through the process of becoming full members.
 The process involves authorisation by the Governing Board, discussions with the executive director, and the sharing of information related to the criteria for membership with the Secretariat.

-The following countries are currently undergoing the accession process:
+The following countries are undergoing the accession process:

 Association countries

-Association was formally launched in 2015 and currently includes 11 countries.
+Association was formally launched in 2015 with a 13 country membership.
 The IEA collaborates with Association countries on a wide range of energy-related issues determined through joint programmes of work.
 Association countries may also participate in most Standing Groups and Ministerial meetings.
-Egypt and Argentina joined as Association countries in March 2022, and Ukraine was formally invited on 16 June 2022, and joined in July 2022.
+Egypt and Argentina joined as Association countries in March 2022, and Ukraine was formally invited on 16 June 2022, and joined in July 2022.In July 2025, Brazil started the process to become a member country.